dave-mcc/MIT_BIH_QRS_ECG_DETECTION/README.md

 X

-If you use any of the codes published in this repository, partially or fully, you MUST cite the above conference paper.
+If you use any of the code published in this repository, partially or fully, you MUST cite the above conference paper.

 To generate the figures, please consider running the code in the following sequence: